-- the timing of restaurant openings and closures; - royalty recovery rates and the extent to which Recipe provides financial assistance to franchisees; - atypical weather as it relates to restaurant sales, for example the impact of snow storms on customer traffic, and patio sales being impacted by weather during summer months; - restaurant operating costs for corporate-owned restaurants; - labor availability and costs for hourly and management personnel at corporate-owned restaurants and manufacturing and distribution facilities; - fluctuations in sales to retail grocery chains; - profitability of the corporate-owned restaurants, particularly in new markets; - changes in interest rates;

-- increases and decreases in SRS Growth;

-- impairment of long-lived assets and any loss on restaurant closures for corporate-owned restaurants;

-- macroeconomic conditions, both nationally and locally;

-- changes in consumer preferences and competitive conditions;

-- expansion into new markets;

-- · increases in fixed costs; and

-- fluctuations in commodity prices.
+- the timing of restaurant openings and closures; - royalty recovery rates and the extent to which Recipe provides financial assistance to franchisees; - atypical weather as it relates to restaurant sales, for example the impact of snow storms on customer traffic, and patio sales being impacted by weather during summer months; - restaurant operating costs for corporate-owned restaurants; - labor availability and costs for hourly and management personnel at corporate-owned restaurants and manufacturing and distribution facilities; - fluctuations in sales to retail grocery chains; - profitability of the corporate-owned restaurants, particularly in new markets; - changes in interest rates; - increases and decreases in System Sales Growth; - impairment of long-lived assets and any loss on restaurant closures for corporate-owned restaurants; - · macroeconomic conditions, both nationally and locally; - changes in consumer preferences and competitive conditions; - expansion into new markets; - increases in fixed costs; - fluctuations in commodity prices; and - public health restrictions and related matters, including those imposed as a result of the COVID-19 pandemic, which may result in restaurant closures, operating restrictions, and continuing increased health and safety costs.
+Further, Recipe may provide additional franchise assistance to locations that are subject to such restrictions.